Orangestella/Text-Adventure/readme.md

     If there doesn't exist a passage to which room, engine will prompt `You can't go that way.`
 2. `get {keyword}`
     Move object with matched `{keyword}` from the current room list into the inventory.
-    There are **four possible situations** after using this command:
+    There are **five possible situations** after using this command:
    * If the object exists in the current room, it will prompt `Picked successfully.` after normal pickup
    * If the object already exists in the inventory, it cannot be picked up and prompt `This object is already in the inventory.`
    * If this object does not exist in the current room, it cannot be picked up and prompted `Cannot find that object in this room.`
    * If the object does not exist, it cannot be picked up and prompts `This object doesn't exist.`
+   * If player haven't typed the keyword after the command, it will prompt `I don't understand that.` (All subsequent commands requiring `{keyword}` will output this error message under this situation.
+For brevity, this potential output will not be repeated in the documentation for those later commands)
 3. `drop {keyword}`
    Move object with matched `{keyword}` from the inventory into the current room.
-   There are **four possible situations** after using this command:
+   There are **five possible situations** after using this command:
     * If the object exists in the inventory, it will prompt `Dropped successfully.` after normal dropping
     * If the object already exists in the room, it cannot be dropped up and prompt `This object is already in the room.`
     * If this object does not exist in the current room, it cannot be dropped up and prompted `Cannot find that object in the inventory.`
     * If the object does not exist, it cannot be dropped up and prompts `This object doesn't exist.`
+    * See `get {keyword}`
 4. `inventory`
    Print out the short names of all the objects in the inventory.
 5. `examine {keyword}`
    Print out the long description of the object with matched keyword.
 6. `eat {keyword}`
    Print out the player’s strength after adding the energy of the food object with matched keyword to the player’s strength, which should not exceed 100.
-   There are **three possible situations** after using this command:
+   There are **five possible situations** after using this command:
     * If the food exists in the inventory, it will prompt `You have eaten this food.` after normal eaten
     * If this food does not exist in the inventory, it cannot be eaten up and prompted `Cannot find that thing in the inventory.`
     * If the object isn't a food, it cannot be eaten and prompts `You can't eat that.`
+    * See `get {keyword}`
 7. `quit`
     Quit the game.